 Drummer Wayne Pryor brought a jazz background to the group, having been with the Marvin Taylor Experience and many more bands as well as LMB.
 His pulse on the cymbal with accented and synchronized rhythms testify to just part of his extraordinary talent.

 And Pete Daniel, bass guitarist, brought a rock background.
-He was also a co-founder of the Lance Manley Band, and for the past 19 years, he has been involved on the music festival scene as the lead MC at Floydfest in addition to being a member of PumpHouse.
+He was also a co-founder of the Lance Manley Band, and for the past 19 years, he has been involved on the music festival scene as the lead MC at Floydfest and Rooster Walk Music Festival in addition to being an original member of PumpHouse.

 Not long after forming the group, the 3 original bandmembers began expanding the group.
 The first addition to the group, Lutha Lucas, was truly an improbable gem who would become not only the group's lead singer but its front man, a dynamic centerpiece of the entire group.
 Improbable, because when he joined the group he had had no experience singing in a band.
 But he came from a life-long background with the church – the Church of What's Happening Now, to be exact – and as a member of the church choir frequently doing standalone vocals, he had mastered the musical stylings of the great gospel songs.
 He had started singing for his family at the age of two, listening and singing along with the radio.